kaihendry/shopfront/content/stripe/cancel/_index.md

 ---
-title: Payment failed
+title: Payment failure
+description: You are seeing this because payment failed
 ---

-Payment failed.
-Please contact us.
+Please contact us, so we can investigate the issue.